LECTURE EXAMPLE

 h) DEMATTING COMB

-Dematting combs often have teeth which are removable for sharpening or
+Dematting combs often have teeth which are removable for sharpening or replacement.

 i) GROOMING AND DEMATTING RAKES